Are you desperate to figure out how to stop toddler tantrums?

 The next time we got ready to go outside I asked, “what’s the first thing we have to do?
 Let’s look at our list!”
 Together we looked at the list and we got ready in the right order with far less whining and crying than ever before.

 I want that same result for you!
-I want you to solve the solvable toddler tantrums in your life.
+I want you to figure out how to solve toddler tantrums in your own life.
 The ones that are simply a matter of miscommunication.

-In this blog post, I’m explaining how to add visual supports to your everyday life so you and your child can communicate more clearly and stop communication-related toddler tantrums before they even start.
+In this blog post, I’m explaining how to stop toddler tantrums by adding visual supports to your everyday life.
+This way you and your child can communicate more clearly and stop communication-related toddler tantrums before they even start.

 Table of Contents